Boost Event-Driven Tactile Learning with Location Spiking Neurons: Experiments

 \subsubsection{Basic Performance}

 We report the test accuracies on the two event-driven tactile object recognition datasets in Table~\ref{tab1}.
-From this table, we can see that the Hybrid\_LIF\_GNN significantly outperforms state-of-the-art methods including TactileSGNet series~\cite{gu2020tactilesgnet} and Tactile-SNN~\cite{taunyazov2020event}.
-The reason why our model can achieve the better performance could be two-fold: (1) different from state-of-the-art methods that only utilize TLIF neurons to extract features from the tactile spatial graphs, our model also employs TSGNN with LLIF neurons to extract features from the tactile temporal graphs; (2) our model fuses SSGNN and TSGNN to capture complex spatio-temporal dependencies in the data.
-We also compare our model with GNNs by replacing the spike functions in Eqs.~(\ref{e13}) and (\ref{e14}) with activation functions, such as linear, elu, or LeakyRelu.
+From this table, we can see that the Hybrid\_LIF\_GNN significantly outperforms the TactileSGNet series~\cite{gu2020tactilesgnet}.
+The reason why our model can achieve the better performance could be two-fold: (1) different from the TactileSGNet models that only utilize TLIF neurons to extract features from the tactile spatial graphs, our model also employs the temporal spiking graph neural network with LLIF neurons to extract features from the tactile temporal graphs; (2) our model fuses the spatial and temporal spiking graph neural networks to capture complex spatio-temporal dependencies in the data.
+We also compare our model with fully GNNs by replacing the spike functions in Eqs.~(\ref{e13}) and (\ref{e14}) with activation functions, such as linear, elu, or LeakyRelu.
 These models provide fair comparison baselines for fully GNN architectures since they employ the same network architecture as ours.
-From Table~\ref{tab1}, we observe that the Hybrid\_LIF\_GNN outperforms GNNs on the two datasets, which might be because our model is more compatible with event-based data and better maintains the sparsity to prevent overfitting.
+From Table~\ref{tab1}, we observe that the Hybrid\_LIF\_GNN outperforms the counterpart GNNs on the two datasets, which might be because our model is more compatible with event-based tactile data and better maintains the sparsity to prevent overfitting.